open-contracting-extensions/ocds_sustainability_extension/README.md

 If you know a process or lot is SPP related, set `hasSustainability` to `true`.

-If you know the sustainability goals this process is pursuing, then, for each goal, add an entry in the `sustainability` array for the tender or lot, using the `sustainabilityGoal` codelist.
-The `sustainabilityGoal` codelist contains codes for broad goals ('environmental', 'social', 'innovation', 'economic') and narrower goals (like 'environmental.wasteReduction').
+If you know the sustainability goals this process is pursuing, then, for each goal, add an entry in the `sustainability` array for the tender or lot, using the `sustainabilityGoal.csv` codelist.
+The `sustainabilityGoal.csv` codelist contains codes for broad goals ('environmental', 'social', 'innovation', 'economic') and narrower goals (like 'environmental.wasteReduction').
 It is an [open codelist](https://standard.open-contracting.org/latest/en/schema/codelists/), such that you can add new codes if no existing code is appropriate.

 If you also know the strategies this process will use for achieving each goal, for each goal, add an entry in the `strategies` array using the `sustainabilityStrategy.csv` codelist.